tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

 [output]
 # If the ouput JSON should be minified.
 minify = false
 # Level of logging to use.
-Available: error. warn, info, debug, trace
+Available: critical, error, warning, info, debug, trace
 logging = "info"
 ```